likemagic-tech/candidate-assigment-frontend/README.md

 Tasks:
-* Form should be able to create object Person
+* Form should be able to create Person object
-* On submit the object Person should be insereted in table as a row
+* On submitting the object Person should insert the object in the table as a row
-* There shoudl be an option to remove object from the table
+* There should be an option to remove objects from the table

 Hints:
-* Focus should be on the functionalty
+* Focus should be on the functionality
 * Do not use external component libs